Exhibition Closing workshop – 1pm – 4pm, Friday 9 September, 2022.

 This exhibition is a survey of the collective’s creative journey over the past 7 years.
 It features photographic and video work, wearable artworks and sculptural installations.

-Artists involved: Gail Barclay, Liam Benson, Tamkin Hakim, Farzana Hekmat, Seinileva Huakau, Haifa Kazemi, Hilin Kazemi, Kiri Morcombe, Angela Paikea, Bibi Sherin Rahmati, Tacheen Stuart, Maureen Unasa, Susan Ling Young, Marina Robins, Kathryn Yuen, Merle Ketley, Lesley-Anne Sapsford, Mehrangiz Sharabiany, Ginette Morato, Floura Khosh Kish
+Artists involved: Gail Barclay, Liam Benson, Tamkin Hakim, Farzana Hekmat, Seinileva Huakau, Heifa Kazemi, Hilin Kazemi, Kiri Morcombe, Angela Paikea, Bibi Sherin Rahmati, Tacheen Stuart, Maureen Unasa, Susan Ling Young, Marina Robins, Kathryn Yuen, Merle Ketley, Lesley-Anne Sapsford, Mehrangiz Sharabiany, Ginette Morato, Floura Khosh Kish

 Artwork credits: Kiri Morcombe, 2015 in collaboration with Liam Benson c-type print, 120 x 80 cm Photo: Jasmine Robertson.
 Marina Robins, The Dancer, 2020Photographed by Liam Benson.
-Suan Ling Young, Wisdom Memory and Song, 2017 (production still).
+Susan Ling Young, Wisdom Memory and Song, 2017 (production still).
 Photo: Vera Hong.
 Hilin Kazemi, 2015.
 In collaboration with Liam Benson.
 Ginette Morato, Starry Night, 2020.
 Photo: Liam Benson.
 Farzana Hekmat Freedom Girl, 2020.
 Photo: Liam Benson.
 Marina Robins, Wisdom, Memory and Song, 2017 (productions still).
 Photo: Vera Hong.
 Farzana Hekmat, Freedom Girl, 2020Photographed by Liam Benson

 The (Un)Buttoned-Up! workshop focuses on imbuing materials with special meaning through experimental play.
 Participants are invited to bring along their personal collection of buttons, big or small, to be included in the workshop process.